Gopinathpanda/profiles-rest-api/README.md

 3. run the server on vagrant env and go to http://127.0.0.1:8000/admin url and log in using pandagopina****@gmail.com and pass is
 G********0.
 The UserProfile model shown as User profiles

+### 5. Intro to APIView
+1. Basic type of view to build our APIs.
+Describe the logic to make API endpoint.
+2. It uses standard HTTP methods for functions. get , post,put,patch(partially update an item.),delete
+3. Gives most control on our application logic.
+Perfect for implementing complex logic and calling other APIs and working with local files.
+4. For processing files and rendering a synchronous response and accessing local files or data it is best suited.
+5. Write the HelloApiView class as APIView for demonstration and also include the profiles_api urls.py file in the root urls.py
+6. Then run the server and go the url for HelloApiView.(http://localhost:8000/api/hello-view/)